ILIAS-eLearning/ILIAS/docs/documentation/git-hooks.md

   the development environment

-__Please be aware that these recommendations are for a development environment only, and may not be used in actual environments__
+__Please be aware that these recommendations are for a development environment only, and may not be used in production environments__

 #### Install Development Dependencies